top of page

 Treatment Fees and Financial Clarity

-Treatment recommendations and associated fees are based on diagnostic evaluation, case complexity, and defined treatment objectives rather than appliance type alone.
+Treatment recommendations and associated fees are based on defined treatment objectives and the required level of management.

-When treatment is indicated, the total fee, payment structure, and retention protocol are provided in writing before care is initiated.
-The quoted fee includes the orthodontic appliances outlined in the treatment plan, routine adjustment visits during active treatment, and retainers provided at completion of active care.
-Services outside the defined treatment plan are discussed separately if indicated.
+When treatment is indicated, the total fee, payment structure, and retention protocol are provided in writing prior to initiation of care.
+The quoted fee includes the orthodontic appliances outlined in the treatment plan, routine adjustment visits during active treatment, and one retainer per treated arch at completion of active care.
+Services outside the defined treatment plan are addressed separately when indicated.

 Continuity of Care